rstraub/rstraub.github.io/_posts/2022-07-24-books-software-craftsman-mindset.md

 ## Summary 📝
 Reading is one of the best ways to skyrocket your career.
 However, the problem is finding the right books to read.
 The right books give you the most "bang for your buck."

-One of the best ways to start is by delving into the mindset of Software Craftsmanship.
+One of the best ways to start is by delving into the **mindset of Software Craftsmanship**.
 These books all hand you a piece of that puzzle, and you would do well to read them.
 Who knows, you might find a career-changing book in there, just like I did!

 _Which books made a significant impact on your mindset as a programmer?
 Is the list missing a title?
 Share your thoughts in the comments below!_